roncampbell/NICAR2019/Data analysis and plotting in R.md

 colnames(OC_Residents)[3] <- "Geography"
 colnames(OC_Residents)[4] <- "TotalPop"</code>

 We'll also rename the columns for "Native", "US_PR" (Puerto Rico), "US_BornAbroad", "Naturalized" and "Noncitizen".
 These are columns 6, 8, 10, 12 and 14; make sure you have the right column indexes when you rename these columns.
 We can also eliminate some columns if we wish.
-It's always a good idea to check the column name first, for example  by typing "colnames(OC_Residents)[15]" in the console and hiting enter; this will tell you for sure if you're about to zap the column you really intend to terminate with extreme prejudice.
+It's always a good idea to check the column name first, for example  by typing "colnames(OC_Residents)[15]" in the console and hitting enter; this will tell you for sure if you're about to zap the column you really intend to terminate with extreme prejudice.
 Remember, once you do the NULL trick, a column is gone.

 > OC_Residents[15] <- NULL